 CPI Flame Graphs

 I first used this code for my CPI flame graphs, where instead of doing a difference between two profiles, I showed the difference between CPU cycles and stall cycles, which highlights what the CPUs were doing.

 Other Differential Flame Graphs

-There's other ways flame graph differentials can be done.
+There's other ways to do flame graph differentials.
 Robert Mustacchi experimented with differentials a while ago, and used an approach similar to a colored code review: only the difference is shown, colored red for added (increased) code paths, and blue for removed (decreased) code paths.
-The key difference is that the frame widths are now relative to the size of the difference only.
 An example is on the right.
-It's a good idea, but in practice I found it a bit weird, and hard to follow without the bigger picture context: a standard flame graph showing the full profile.
+It's a good idea, but in practice I found it a bit weird as the frame widths are now the difference only, which is hard to follow without the bigger picture context: a standard flame graph showing the full profile.